-	If the mantel is to be reused, mark its outline on wall and floor.
+- If the mantel is to be reused, mark its outline on the wall and floor.

-Use prybars to gently remove mantel from wall (as shown).
+- Use prybars to gently remove the mantel from the wall.

 Tip: This is a good time to consider building or buying a new mantel.

-Tape thin plywood or cardboard to floor around hearth to protect floor from scratches and debris.
+- Tape thin plywood or cardboard to the floor around the hearth to protect floor from scratches and debris.